CalebAI/caleb-core/README.md

 # Contributing

-Quad is completely open source.
+Caleb is completely open source.
 If you want to help, please follow the steps shown in the [Contribution guidelines](CONTRIBUTING.md).